 Repeat that process with 2 or 3 more people–a sample of 4 to 5 test subjects is enough to find most usability issues with a website.

-Why you need a professional designer
+Why you need a professional designer that understands the importance of web usability

-Good professional designers have a good grasp of web usability.
+Good professional designers have a good grasp on the importance of web usability.
 They understand how good navigation, appropriate design and relevant content work together to make websites easy to browse, view and read.
 They know that usable websites are more likely to keep visitors interested and will provide more leads and more sales.

 As you discuss your web needs with your designer, you should make sure that you also understand what a website needs to be attractive to your customers and visitors.
 Hopefully, I’ve given you some useful information with this blog post!